 Read my full Kauai snorkeling guide

-60. PLAY MINI GOLF IN KILAUEA
+34. PLAY MINI GOLF IN KILAUEA

 One of the newer Kauai attractions for kids is the mini golf course at Anaina Hou Community Park up on the North Shore of Kauai.

 And, kids ages 3 years old and younger are free!
+It is another one of the things for kids to do in Kauai!

-61. VISIT NA AINA KAI BOTANICAL GARDEN
+35. VISIT NA AINA KAI BOTANICAL GARDEN

 Out of all the Kauai gardens, this one is probably the most fun for kids.
-That’s because they have an official Children’s Garden with bridges, tunnels, slides, a train, log cabins, a covered wagon, a maze and more.
+That’s because they have an official Children’s Garden with bridges, tunnels, slides, a train, log cabins, a covered wagon, a maze, and more.

-62. KAUAI MOVIE TOURS
+36. KAUAI MOVIE TOURS

 If you watch a lot of movies, chances are you’ve seen one filmed on Kauai.
 And if you love Jurassic Park, you’ve definitely seen one!